This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Add in the chicken broth, water, carrots, potatoes, red pepper, and corn.
+• Add in the chicken broth, water, carrots, potatoes, red bell pepper, and corn.
 Increase the heat to high and bring the soup to a boil.
 Once it's boiling, reduce the heat and let it simmer for 15-20 minutes or until the potatoes and carrots are tender.

 • Season with salt & pepper as needed.